BrindusaGheorghe/test/README.md

 # test
-learning how to push notebooks in guthub and save versions
+learning how to push notebooks in github and save versions